steppi/steppi.github.io/_posts/2021-10-01-fermi-dirac.md

 Those who are familiar with logistic regression may feel something is a little suspicious.
-Haven't they just fit a logistic regression model using rank transformed features?
+Haven't we just fit a logistic regression model using rank transformed features?
 Let's see what the authors have to say about it

 *Some methods, however, explicitly model the posterior probability of their